 The game has fucking illusory walls.
 That's right, the game's display outright lies to you.
 The only way to be sure you haven't missed anything is to attack every wall.
 Doesn't that sound like so much fun?

-Many of the bonfires in the game are hidden (eg. behind illusory walls), causing the experience of massively longer sections that the game is balanced for, or simply too far apart even if you know about them all.
+Many of the bonfires in the game are hidden (eg. behind illusory walls), causing the experience of massively longer sections than the game is balanced for, or simply too far apart even if you know about them all.
 I'm thinking of the Depths, Darkroot Garden, and Sen's Fortress (god that area would be fucking miserable without the secret bonfire).

 Despite the Dark Souls fanbase being always on about how skill-based the game is and how you never take damage without making a mistake, there are multiple parts in the game where damage or even death is unavoidable even if you know what's coming.
 The Stray Demon and Gravelord Nito both require you to take fall damage to enter the arena, and Seath the Scaleless is a boss that is literally invincible the first time you fight him.
 When he inevitably kills you you wake up in a jail cell (from which you can easily escape) and you fight him again later in a situation where he's not invincible.
 Nevermind the fact that you do lose your souls when you die in Seath's first arena, it's all fair because... because...

 The Bed of Chaos... even Dark Souls fans usually agree that this boss is bad.
 My main problem with it is that it has nothing to do with the combat system you've been taught.
 It's pure gimmick; you just run around an arena destroying stationary nodes that die in one hit from anything and dodging sweeping arms with questionable hitboxes while the floor falls through.
-Combine these pinnacle-of-forget-everything-we-spent-the-whole-game-teaching-you mechanics with that the fight is actually incredibly difficult - so difficult that even Dark Souls decided to make your progress persistent, and it's still incredibly difficult - and has the longest trek to the arena in the game (exacerbated by that your attempt at the fight usually doesn't last more than 30 seconds).
+Combine these pinnacle-of-screw-our-actually-good-combat-system mechanics with that the fight is actually incredibly difficult - so difficult that even Dark Souls decided to make your progress persistent, and it's still incredibly difficult - and has the longest trek to the arena in the game (exacerbated by that your try at the fight usually doesn't last more than 30 seconds).

 I don't know if this is specific to the Xbox version of the game, but I at least occasionally experienced camera difficulties.
 In particular during the fight with Chaos Witch Quelaag, and just after entering the arena for Ornstein & Smough, my camera would often get stuck in the wall.
 Also when fighting multiple enemies at once, I found it hard to keep them all on screen, since you basically have to be locked on to fight in this game.
 And god help you if you press the lock on button when you aren't sufficiently in view of the enemy - your camera gets thrown in a random direction.